ngjunsiang/laymansguide-src/season5/issue064/issue064.md

 ## Protecting the kernel address space

-One common way of protecting knowledge of where the kernel address space (i.e. the “HQ”) is to keep changing its location.
+One common way of protecting knowledge of where the kernel address space (i.e. the “HQ”) is located is to keep changing its location.
 For example, newer versions of Linux randomise the location of the kernel address space at each computer bootup, to make it harder for an attacker to guess.

 It is still possible for the attacker to slowly probe which parts of the address space it can access, and which parts it can’t, and make a guess where the kernel address space is; I will not go into detail about these various methods.